 - Business Processes and Tools and Data

 If the vulnerability targeted by Spectre and Meltdown (remember the bus?) gets exploited, the attacker could gain access not only to the assets of RockstarTalentING but also to the cache of the visitors and, therefore, the customers and the talent visiting RockstarTalentING.
-As a result, web applications have become the number one entry point for hackers when not launching the attack from within the organization.
+As a result, web applications have become the number one entry point for hackers when not launching an attack from within the organization.

 So, what could happen to the business of our HR Start-Up RockstarTalentING?

 - Reputational damage — who would want to work with a site that gets visitors infected once the word spreads?
 Just think of Yahoo, Experian, Target…

 - Regulatory & legal impacts — In Europe, we have the EUDSGV with the firm of 4% of revenue in case of data breaches

 - Company value impact — public breaches like Yahoo, Target, and Talk Talk impacted the company’s stock market evaluation.
-Ask your investors about what they would think of the impact of a data breach on their evaluation — put on your thick skin when it comes to due diligence…
+Ask your investors what they would think of the impact of a data breach on their evaluation — put on your thick skin when it comes to due diligence…

-While I think it is important to line out that the infrastructure is out of your direct control, and you only have the option to audit your suppliers on their cybersecurity measures to minimize your risk.
+While I think it is important to line out that the infrastructure is out of your direct control, you only have the option to audit your suppliers on their cybersecurity measures to minimize risk.
 There are other actions you can take to mitigate those business risks:

-The focus should clearly start with what’s in your control.
+The focus should start with what’s in your control.

-Your web application is basically also relying on the cache to work, implying that you are pretty much on the save side by ensuring that the cache stays clear of any malicious code.
+Your web application also relies on the cache to work, implying that you are on the save side by ensuring that the cache stays clear of any malicious code.

 This is how you can do it:

 First, address the challenge of cybersecurity for your web application regularly.

 Getting reliable insights on vulnerabilities and their severity should be the first step—using automated vulnerability scans that are well managed and maintained.

 Integrating a trusted, reliable security assessment in your agile development of web applications should keep you on the safe side as long as you follow up on the vulnerability mitigation.